efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 );
 {% endhighlight %}

-*Because the NotificationQueue is declared using a factory, the NotificationQueue parameter in the above controller will be the returned value of the NotificationQueue factory declaration - which is the NotificationsQueueConstructor.*
+*Because the NotificationQueue is declared using a factory, the NotificationQueue parameter in the above controller will be the returned value of the NotificationQueue factory declaration - which is a reference to the NotificationsQueueConstructor.*

 Why not use a "service declaration"?

-Because a "service declaration" injects an instance of an object.
+Because a "service declaration" injects an **instance of an object**.
 Inside a "service declaration" you are actually inside a constructor.

 Why not a provider?